python-attrs/attrs/CONTRIBUTING.rst

 Support
 -------

-In case you'd like to help out but don't want deal with GitHub, there's a great opportunity: help your fellow developers on `StackOverflow <https://stackoverflow.com/questions/tagged/python-attrs>`_!
+In case you'd like to help out but don't want to deal with GitHub, there's a great opportunity: help your fellow developers on `StackOverflow <https://stackoverflow.com/questions/tagged/python-attrs>`_!

 The offical tag is ``python-attrs`` and helping out in support frees us up for improving ``attrs`` instead!